-You need to submit a new application through UAC, included the UAC course code for your deferred course and supply all your supporting documentation again.
+You need to submit a new application through UAC; you cannot simply update your previous year's application in Check & Change.
+In your list of preferences, add the current year UAC course code for your deferred course.
+You'll also need to supply all your supporting documentation again.

 Courses may change from year to year – use the course search to find the current UAC course codes and information about the courses the institutions are offering.

 Yes.
-If you deferred but would like to be considered for other courses, then put these courses ahead of your deferred course in your list of preferences.
+If you deferred but would like to be considered for other courses, submit a new application through UAC.